Mirror Image Arts is established to “encourage positive body image and self-worth by creating an emotional connection through theatrical performance”.

 Building our strategic plan that will envision a future for Mirror Image Arts years to come, including a new program for K-2nd grade youth.

-Mirror Image Arts was established as a 501(c)(3) organization in 2008 by Erin Jorgensen to “encourage positive body image and self-worth by creating an emotional connection through performance”.
-A survivor of an eating disorder herself, Jorgensen knew first hand the power of theatre to process and heal.
-In partnership with the Eating Disorder Center of Denver, Mirror Image Arts toured “Breaking the Silence” to Denver metro and rural Colorado high schools.
+Erin Jorgensen founded Mirror Image Arts in 2008, because she wanted to “encourage positive body image and self-worth by creating an emotional connection through performance.”
+A survivor of an eating disorder herself, Jorgensen knew firsthand the power of theatre to process and heal.